 Would Wolf say that his domestic cousins must eat the same dog food at the same time every day?

 Wolf eats ten pounds of fresh meat and never bloats!

 He eats insects, fish, rodents, birds, eggs, herbs, grasses, vegetables, and fruit.
 How is wolf different than your dog?

 Carnivores eat meat.
+Read more for ii The Carnivores Diet.
 In the natural scheme of things, carnivores must chase and kill their prey.
 Since the first fish grew legs and crawled onto land, no carnivore has had dog food handed to him in a stainless steel bowl!

 Here's how it works...
 Carnivores eat herbivores; animals that just walk or hop around eating readily available food.
 They don't have to be smart to find and eat vegetation.
 Carnivores have to be smarter because they must stalk and catch herbivores.
 Man was once a dumb herbivore before he discovered meat and evolved into an omnivore.
 But that's another story.

 The wild dog runs down his prey.
 Luck, not an alarm clock, determines when and what he eats.
 If he’s strong and cunning and has four good legs, he eats.
 If not, he goes hungry until he gets smarter, stronger, and faster.

 If he hasn’t eaten for a while and he comes across a meal just lying there in his path, he will eat it because he is also a scavenger.
 He eats carrion, i.e. left-over or buried meat from a previous hunt.
 Just like your dog would if you let him!
 He instinctively knows there are healthy enzymes in decaying meat.
 Sorry 'bout that, but the bacteria that develop in naturally decomposing meat help the wolf/dog's digestive and immune system.